Rocket-CDS/RocketPluginProjectTemplate/README.md

 Remove any provider config from the providerdata list in system.rules, for providers not being used.
 NOTE: The provider XML with the plugin name should not be removed.
 This identifies the pugin to the system, so it can be listed on the system plugin list.

-## DataObjectLimpet.cs
-The DataObjectLimpet.cs class should match the required data objects.
-Usually copying hte system DataObjectLimpet.cs Populate() method will be enough.

 ## [RocketDirectoryAPI]
 If the plugin is going to be used with RocketDirectory then some code has been commented out, then needs to be used.